Dev-Relax/chrono-cms/README.md

 ---

-_Built for developers who want full control over their content._
+_Built for developers who want a single, self-hosted backend to power their portfolio — writing, projects, and professional history all in one place._